bachelor-2014/report/v2/hardware.md

 the BeagleBone Black, we use an USB hub.

 One limitation lies in the limited number of ports on the BeBoPr++ cape.
-It robotic platform supports up to four stepper motors with no way of adding additional.
-This is due to it being very specialized, made for running controlling 3D-printing hardware directly from the peripherals of the cape.
+It supports up to four stepper motors with no way of adding additional.
+This is due to it being very specialized, made for controlling 3D-printing hardware directly from the peripherals of the cape.
 This means that the peripherals of the cape are limited to exactly what is needed on such a printer.
 And this is different from what is needed on EvoBot.